msgill2017/gatsby-plugin-intl/README.md

 # gatsby-plugin-react-intl

+> If can, try theme [gatsby-theme-i18n](https://github.com/gatsbyjs/themes/tree/master/packages/gatsby-theme-i18n), this plugin will no longer be actively maintained

 > `gatsby-plugin-react-intl` has supported gatsby v3!
 Please upgrade `gatsby-plugin-react-intl` to `^3.0.0` to use it

 > For gatsby v2, please use `gatsby-plugin-react-intl@1.3.0`